-- 6.11.1 Composition and o Organisation - 6.11.1.1 The Ethics Commission is shall be independent, as defined in the ITTF Constitution 1.5.7.4 it is composed of three members among whom there must be: - 6.11.1.1 a member of the Executive Committee - 6.11.1.1.2 a member of the Athletes Commission - 6.11.1.1.3 the Chair of the Rules Committee, who will act as Chair of the Ethic Commission - 6.11.1.1.4 and one officer, a The staff member will act as secretary to the Commission, with who shall have speaking rights but no voting rights - 6.11.1.2 The members, shall be appointed by the Board of Directors upon recommendation of the nomination committee. - 6.11.1.3 The Ethics Commission meets when convened by its Chair, at least once a year. - 6.11.1.4 The required quorum for any recommendation decision is constituted if all three members are present.
+- 6.11.1Organisation - 6.11.1.1 The Ethics Commission shall be independent, as defined in the ITTF Constitution 1.5.7.4. - 6.11.1.1.1 The staff member will act as secretary to the Commission, with speaking rights but no voting rights. - 6.11.1.2 The members, shall be appointed by the Board of Directors upon recommendation of the nomination committee. - 6.11.1.3 The Ethics Commission meets when convened by its Chair, at least once a year. - 6.11.1.4 The required quorum for any recommendation decision is constituted if all three members are present.
 Each member will do whatever they can to be present at the meetings and participate in them.
-Teleconference meetings may be held. - 6.11.1.5 The administrative organisation of the Ethics Commission, and support to it, are overseen by the Ethics Commission Officer. - 6.11.2 Terms of reference of the commission - 6.11.2.1 In the framework of the competence as defined in Rule 22.1 of the Olympic Charter, the terms of reference of the Ethics Commission are: - 6.11.2.1.1 to define and update a framework of ethical principles, including a Code of Ethics, based upon the values and principles enshrined in the Olympic Charter, of which the said Code forms an integral part; - 6.11.2.1.2 to refer to the ITTF Integrity Unit any investigate complaints raised in relation to the non-respect of such ethical principles, including breaches of the Code of Ethics and, if necessary, propose sanctions to the Executive Committee.
+Teleconference meetings may be held. - 6.11.1.5 The administrative organisation of the Ethics Commission, and support to it, are overseen by the Ethics Commission Officer. - 6.11.2 Terms of reference of the commission - 6.11.2.1 The terms of reference of the Ethics Commission are: - 6.11.2.1.1 to define and update a framework of ethical principles, including a Code of Ethics, based upon the values and principles enshrined in the Olympic Charter, of which the said Code forms an integral part;